The Bad Man (1923 film): Plot

-The plotline has Lopez (Holbrook Blinn) and his band of outlaws living from the proceeds gained as a result of theft and confiscation of property.
-One of the victims is rancher Gilbert Jones (Jack Mulhall), whose cattle losses are pushing him to the edge of bankruptcy.
+The plotline has Lopez and his band of outlaws living from the proceeds gained as a result of theft and confiscation of property.
+One of the victims is rancher Gilbert Jones, whose cattle losses are pushing him to the edge of bankruptcy.

-Lopez prepares to deprive Jones of the remainder of his cattle and valuables, and kidnap his beloved former sweetheart (Enid Bennett), who is now married to heartless loan shark Morgan Pell (Walter McGrail).
+Lopez prepares to deprive Jones of the remainder of his cattle and valuables, and kidnap his beloved former sweetheart, who is now married to heartless loan shark Morgan Pell.
 Lopez recognizes Jones as the man who, years earlier, saved his life.
 Determined to show his gratitude, the powerful bandit robs the rapacious bank which, in cahoots with Pell, cheats and exploits the locals, and gives the money to Jones.
 When Pell arrives to foreclose on Jones' oil-rich ranch, Lopez, addressing him as "Mr. Loan-Fish", inquires of him whether women in his country inherit their late husbands' wealth, and then, since he considers the despicable corrupter to be an unworthy opponent, tells his top aide to shoot him (intertitle: "Pedro, I do not hunt rabbits—you keel heem"), thus freeing his widow to marry Jones.
 Finally, he returns all of Jones' stolen cattle and bids the happy couple farewell, thanking them for making him feel good.